 When enjoying the great outdoors, knowing how to deter animals from a campsite is a crucial skill.
-Wild animals making their way through a campsite can be bothersome, costly and even dangerous.
+Wild animals making their way through a campsite can be bothersome, costly, and even dangerous.

 Curious critters can ransack campgrounds in search of a quick meal, doing damage to expensive gear and compromising critical food supplies in the process.
-Many wild animals carry contagious diseases, too, which poses a threat to humans and domesticated animals nearby.
+Many wild animals carry contagious diseases, too, which pose a threat to humans and domesticated animals nearby.
 Though wild animals may be fun to watch, it’s better to do so from a safe distance.

 So what can be done to keep wild animals away from a campsite?

 Most predators have a habit of marking their territory with urine as a warning to rivals.
 The same principle works with human urine around the campground, too, as many smaller animals — and a few larger ones — can’t stand the ammonia odor present in human urine.
 Create a perimeter around the camp every time nature calls.